 BBB urges consumers to take extra precaution with placing floral orders, especially online.
-“Not all online florists are the same,” says Katherine Hutt, spokesperson for the Council of Better Business Bureaus.
+“Not all online florists are the same,” says Don MacKinnon, President and CEO of the BBB Serving the Atlantic Provinces.
 “While some people are extremely happy with their online floral purchases, others find themselves disappointed when the flowers don’t arrive on time, or don’t arrive at all.”
 In 2011, more than 96,000 consumers searched for trustworthy florists on www.bbb.org.
 Most major floral delivery services are BBB Accredited Businesses, as are more than 500 local florists across the U.S. and Canada.

 When finalizing gifts and shopping online, BBB recommends adhering to the following:

 Do your homework.
 Before ordering flowers, jewelry or any other gifts for Mother’s Day, check out the company’s BBB Business Review at www.bbb.org.
 This is a great way to help prevent disappointment with the product or customer service.

 Allow time for shipping and delivery.
 Check with the retailer or website to be certain that you have allowed enough time for delivery.
 Make sure that this date is specified clearly and guaranteed when you order.
 If you order ahead of time, delivery and other charges will be less than last-minute or overnight shipping.
 Some florists offer discounts for deliveries a couple of days before a major holiday, since that helps them deal with the rush.

 Have a back-up plan.
 Make sure you understand the store's guarantee.
 Find out how customer complaints are handled and what recourse you will have if the arrangement is not satisfactory.
 It’s best to use a credit card when ordering online, because you can dispute charges if the vendor doesn’t come through.